2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-oliwialosko/RAPORT.md

 *The Cost vs. RPS line chart visually illustrating this break-even analysis is saved in the `results/figures/figure2_cost_vs_rps.png`.*

-### 3. Recommendation and SLO Analysis
+### 3. Recommendation

-**Primary Environment Recommendation**
-Given the strict Service Level Objective (p99 < 500ms) and the specified daily traffic model (18 hours of zero traffic, 5.5 hours at 5 RPS, and a predictable 30-minute peak of 100 RPS), my definitive recommendation is to provision an **Amazon EC2** environment.
+Given the strict Service Level Objective (p99 < 500ms) and the specified daily traffic model (18 hours of zero traffic, 5.5 hours at 5 RPS, and a predictable 30-minute peak of 100 RPS), my recommendation is to provision an **Amazon EC2** environment.

 *Justification based on measurements:*
 Based on Scenario B measurements, the Lambda handler duration (p50) is relatively high at 312ms.
 Because AWS Lambda bills per millisecond of execution, this high duration pushes the break-even point to just 2.45 RPS.
 Since our traffic model averages ~3.23 RPS, Lambda becomes the most expensive option at $23.43/month.
-As demonstrated by the Pareto Frontier analysis (Figure 3), EC2 dominates the other architectures by providing both the most cost-effective baseline at $14.98/month and the lowest burst tail latency (p99 = 1786ms), while Fargate suffered from severe queuing (p99 = 4358ms) and Lambda was heavily penalized by cold starts (p99 = 7339ms).
+As demonstrated by the Pareto Frontier analysis, EC2 dominates the other architectures by providing both the most cost-effective baseline at $14.98/month and the lowest burst latency (p99 = 1786ms), while Fargate suffered from queuing and Lambda was heavily penalized by cold starts.

-**SLO Compliance & Required Architectural Changes** Out of the box, does the EC2 environment meet the strict rule of keeping 99% of responses under 500ms? **No.** When 100 requests hit the server all at once during the daily peak, it simply cannot process them fast enough.
+The EC2 environment also doesn't meet the strict rule of keeping 99% of responses under 500ms?
+When 100 requests hit the server all at once during the daily peak, it simply cannot process them fast enough.
 The requests pile up in a queue, pushing the delay up to 1.78 seconds.

-To fix this and successfully meet the 500ms goal, we need to add a Load Balancer (ALB) and set up Auto Scaling (ASG).
-Since we know exactly when the 30-minute traffic spike happens every day, we can use a "Scheduled Scaling Policy."
+There is a possibility to fix this and successfully meet the 500ms goal.
+For it to happen we can add for example a Load Balancer (ALB) and set up Auto Scaling (ASG) and use a "Scheduled Scaling Policy."
 This simply means telling AWS to automatically turn on a few extra EC2 servers 10 minutes before the rush hour starts.
 This way, the servers are ready and waiting, so no user gets stuck in a queue.

 **Analysis of Rejected Alternatives**

 Why not AWS Lambda?
 To make Lambda meet the 500ms SLO during the 100 RPS burst, we would have to eliminate the 7.3-second cold starts by enabling Provisioned Concurrency for at least 100 execution environments.
-Maintaining 100 warm environments 24/7 would incur massive hourly charges, completely invalidating the financial benefits of the Serverless model and making it astronomically more expensive than EC2.
+Maintaining 100 warm environments 24/7 would incur massive hourly charges, completely invalidating the financial benefits of the Serverless model and making it much more expensive than EC2.

 Why not AWS Fargate?
 Fargate requires a similar Auto Scaling setup (ECS Service Auto Scaling) to handle the burst, but its baseline cost ($17.77/mo) is higher than EC2, and our load tests showed it struggles more with request queuing under sudden spikes (p99 of 4.35s vs EC2's 1.78s).